frenchu/pragmatic-programming/content/posts/kotlintest-adventures.md

 There are few annoying things about Kotlintest.
 First of all, integration with IntelliJ - the IDE which we use on daily basis, is not so good.
 It is impossible to execute test case of ones choice from test specification.
 I tried official IntelliJ plugin with ~~no avail~~.
 Thanks to my project manager I realised that the plugin to run things smoothly requires some additional configuration.
-And it wasn’t straightforward for me.
+And it wasn't straightforward for me.
 To set it up, first install plugin named Kotlintest.
 After that if you are using gradle in IntelliJ preferences under `Build, Execution, Deployment > Build Tools > Gradle` select Run tests using: IntelliJ IDEA.
 Then upon running a test, you can choose to run it with the Kotlintest plugin.
-If it doesn’t work try to use Restart/Invalidate cache option.
+If it doesn't work try to use Restart/Invalidate cache option.

-Before the moment I started using Kotlintest plugin, I had found in the documentation mention about prefixing test case with “f:”.
+Before the moment I started using Kotlintest plugin, I had found in the documentation mention about prefixing test case with "f:".
 It should do the trick as it is done in popular JavaScript libraries.
-Prefix “f:” means focused here.
-Unfortunately this tip doesn’t work.
+Prefix "f:" means focused here.
+Unfortunately this tip doesn't work well.
-Neither standard IntelliJ runner nor Gradle will not execute any tests if I try to focus some test case.
+Neither standard IntelliJ runner nor Gradle will execute any tests if I try to focus some test case.
 IntelliJ informs that there are no tests received.

+{{< gist frenchu ed723987dabb9c52b4af80cdb8be6074 "FocusedStringSpec.kt" >}}

-Surprisingly bang tests with exclamation mark “!” works.
+Surprisingly bang tests with exclamation mark "!" works.
 It excludes the test case from running.
-So if want to focus some test case I just exclude all the others. :P Again this feature works perfectly fine with the plugin.
+So if want to focus some test case I just exclude all the others. :P

+{{< gist frenchu ed723987dabb9c52b4af80cdb8be6074 "BangStringSpec.kt" >}}

+Again this feature works perfectly fine with the kotlintest plugin.
 This can be solved also by adding [Kotlintest gradle plugin](https://plugins.gradle.org/plugin/io.kotlintest) to your project.
 Please compare [GitHub issue](https://github.com/kotest/kotest/issues/605).

 ## Duplicated test name

-There are more issues which will lead to situation where tests should be executed, but they don’t.
+There are more issues which will lead to situation where tests should be executed, but they don't.
 It is a serious problem when a test actually should fail.
 We observed that behaviour when the name of the test case method was duplicated by mistake.
-Any test case of the specification sadly didn’t run.
+Any test case of the specification sadly didn't run.
-It lead to situation where the whole build is green, but actually it isn’t.
+It lead to situation where the whole build is green, but actually it isn't.
 The problem was masked and not easy to spot.

+{{< gist frenchu ed723987dabb9c52b4af80cdb8be6074 "DuplicatedStringSpec.kt" >}}

 The root cause of the issue was the tiny dependency hell we had in the project. ;) To be more precise, kotlin depends on arrow-core-data in version 0.9.0 while our project uses arrow 0.10.x.
 It leads to replacement of arrow-core-data version on which Kotlintest is dependent.

+{{< gist frenchu ed723987dabb9c52b4af80cdb8be6074 "build.gradle.kts" >}}

 ## When Spring eventually comes...